 Interment was at Beth El Memorial Park.
 Contributions may be made to the Lee Wolin Memorial Aitzim-Chayim Fund, c/o Temple Emanu-El, 14450 W. 10 Mile, Oak Park, MI 48237 or the Israel Emergency Fund, c/o Jewish Federation, P.O.
 Box 2030, 6735 Telegraph, Bloomfield Hills, MI 48303.
 Arrangements by Ira Kaufman Chapel.

 MILTON MARKOVITZ, 80, of Lake Mary, Fla., died Nov.
 29, 2002.
 He worked in the sales and design department for Gold Star Products.
 He was also a former partner of Sutton Deli in Southfield and a past commander of the Silverman Post of the Jewish War Veterans.
-Mr. Markovitz is survived by his wife, Rose Markovitz; daughter, Judy Markovitz of Farmington Hills; son and daughter-in-law, Sandy and Karen Markovitz of Michigan, 400 Mack Ave., Detroit, MI 48201 or to a charity of one’s choice.
-Arrangements by Dorfman Chapel.
+Mr. Markovitz is survived by his wife, Rose Markovitz; daughter, Judy Markovitz of Farmington Hills; son and daughter-in-law, Sandy and Karen Markovitz of Florida; grandchildren, Scott Bloomberg, Sinde Bloomberg and fiance, Eric Krapf, Dr. Erica Markovitz and Evan Markovitz.
+He was the dear brother of the late Rosamond Hammerstein.
+Interment at Clover Hill Park Cemetery.
+Contributions may be made to the American Heart Association or the Parkinsons Foundation.
+Arrangements by Ira Kaufman Chapel.

-SARAH GINNS, 88, of Southfield, died Nov.
+IDA MALTZMAN LIEBERWITZ, 92, of Orchard Lake, died Nov.
 27, 2002.
-She is survived by her children, Sheldon and Marion Cohen Ginns of Ann Arbor, Beverly and Richard Bernstein of Bloomfield Hills, Fred Ginns, Venice, Missouri; grandchildren, Karen and Scott Bruch and Kevin Lieberwitz.
+She was an office manager for Sol Katz Construction Company.
+Mrs. Lieberwitz is survived by her son and daughter-in-law, Dr. Donald and Carol Lieberwitz of Missouri; grandchildren, Karen and Scott Bruch and Kevin Lieberwitz.
 She was the dear sister of the late Ben Maltzman and the late Julius Maltzman.
 Interment at Nusach Harie.
 Arrangements by Ira Kaufman Chapel.

 SHURA YAKUBOV, 60, of Farmington Hills, died Nov.
 27, 2002.
 He is survived by his wife, Svetlana Yakubova; son, Ruslan Yakubov of Farmington Hills; daughter, Samira Yakubova of Farmington Hills; brothers and sister-in-law, Gavril and Luba Yakubov of Southfield, Michael Yakubov of Russia, Joseph Yakubov of France, Abram Yakubov of Israel.
 Contributions may be made to a charity of one’s choice.
 Interment at Hebrew Memorial Park.
 Arrangements by Hebrew Memorial Chapel.

 OLGA GERTSIK, 88, of Oak Park, died Nov.
 26, 2002.
 She is survived by her daughter-in-law, Stella Dombrovskaya; grandchildren, Vladimir Dombrovski, Dmitri and Elena Dombrovski; great-grandchild, Kostya Dombrovski.
 She was the beloved wife of the late Abram Gertsik; loving mother of the late Konstantin Gertsik.
-Services and interment at Beth El Memorial Park Cemetery.
+Services and intermenty at Beth El Memorial Park Cemetery.
 Arrangements by Hebrew Memorial Chapel.

 Idit Weiner, who was described as an “angel” by those who knew her best, died on the evening of Nov.
 26 in a automobile accident on an icy road in West Bloomfield.
 She was 43.